 - If you are using a CDN provider that is not Cloudflare, or if you have a paid plan from Cloudflare, you need to make sure it supports the

 Varyheader and is properly configured to deliver WebP and/or AVIF from the same URL based on browser capabilities so that it knows (and caches and delivers accordingly) that there are 2 different files to deliver for the same URL depending on the

 - Examples: bunny.net / Cloudflare

-- This option won't work either with solutions like Varnish.
+- This method also does not work with solutions like Varnish.

 - Your files will be served as WebP or AVIF, but you will see the original file extension in the browser.
 Example:

-- If you find a better version, you are free to use a file manager and edit the block of code yourself (you should absolutely know what you're doing, otherwise you risk breaking your site).
+- If you find a better version, you are free to use a file manager and edit the code block yourself (be sure you know what you are doing, or you risk breaking your site).
 Hey, if you find something better, drop us a line too!

-- We included a very simple test in the Advanced settings of our plugin, right under the "Without altering the page code (via .htaccess)" option, where you can see if your particular server "CAN" or "CAN'T" accomplish this (in other words, if our best effort code version really works out for you or not).
-While not fixing any issues in itself, this simple test can at least let you know on the spot if the WebP or AVIF images will or will not be loaded in your pages when served via .htaccess.
-This way you can take an easier and faster decision on what option to use.
+- We have included a very simple test in the Advanced settings of our plugin, right under the "Without altering the page code (via .htaccess)" option, that will let you see if your particular server "CAN" or "CAN'T" achieve this (in other words, if our best-effort code version really works for you or not).
+This simple test will not fix any problems, but it will at least show you on the spot whether the WebP or AVIF images in your pages are loaded or not when delivered via .htaccess.
+This way you can more easily and quickly decide which option to use.

-If you cannot use this method for any reasons, then you should try an alternative solution for serving WebP or AVIF images like:
+If you cannot use this method, you should try an alternative solution for next generation image delivery: